-As FISMA continues to evolve from a model focused on compliance to a model focused on a continuous monitoring process, SAINT will be there to facilitate that evolution.
-SAINT's customizable scan configuration and scheduling features, as well as built-in trend analysis tools, enable IA managers to automate this process, evaluate policies and practices, and adjust activities over time, to support a policy of continuous improvement and reduced risk to critical infrastructure.
+SAINT's customizable scan configuration and scheduling features, as well as built-in trend analysis tools, enable IA managers to automate the continuous monitoring process, evaluate policies and practices, and adjust activities over time, to support a policy of continuous improvement and reduced risk to critical infrastructure.

-The following are all examples of SAINT's focus on support to evolving initiatives, and vision to the future:
+The following are all examples of SAINT's focus on support to evolving initiatives:

 - SAINT is included on the OMB MAX Portal list of vendors capable of providing exported data feeds for CyberScope.

 - SAINT provides support for Information Assurance Vulnerability Alerts (IAVAs), as an optional plug-in, to provide ongoing support to this DISA program and to our federal customers.